simoncblyth/opticks/notes/issues/ok_less_reemission.rst

     0068       ccc6cbc66d        65        47     18              2.89         1.383 +- 0.172        0.723 +- 0.105  [10] TO SC SC BT BR BT SC BT BT BT

     0069        8caccc66d       108         1    107            105.04       108.000 +- 10.392        0.009 +- 0.009  [9 ] TO SC SC BT BT BT SR BT SA

+    ## IN RETROSPECT : THIS IS microStep in reverse for reflected photons getting out of the PMT

     0070           4c666d        57        51      6              0.33         1.118 +- 0.148        0.895 +- 0.125  [6 ] TO SC SC SC BT AB
     0071           8cc56d        60        47     13              1.58         1.277 +- 0.165        0.783 +- 0.114  [6 ] TO SC RE BT BT SA